 Hedges support many animals by providing food and shelter.
 Berries and seeds are food for birds, while holes beneath the hedge are often home to small mammals.
-You’ll also discover caterpillars, shieldbugs and many other invertebrates living among the leaves.
+You’ll also discover many invertebrates living among the leaves.

 By telling us what you find, we can instantly rate the condition of your hedge and offer suggestions on how to improve it.

 How to take part

 Step 1: Download the easy-to-follow instructions and guides in English, below, or in Welsh.